-What is a PDI, and what does it mean for you and your shiny new car lease?
+What is a PDI check, and what does it mean for you and your shiny new lease car ?

-Essentially, the PDI is a series of around six checks carried out by a specially trained technician to make sure everything is in shipshape condition before your car is booked in for delivery.
+A PDI (or Pre-Delivery Inspection) is a series of checks carried out by the supplying dealership before your lease car is booked in for delivery.

 Ticking off a checklist on a clipboard on top of a car engine